Panah Ali Khan: Early life

 After the dethronement of the Safavids in 1736 by Nader Shah, the landed classes of Ganja and Karabakh (including the Javanshirs) gathered in Mughan and decided to oppose the new shah and agreed to try to restore the Safavids to the throne.
 When this news reached Nader Shah, he ordered all Muslim landowners of the region and their families deported to Khorasan (northeastern Iran) as punishment.
 Panah Ali was among the deportees.
 Nader Shah kept Panah Ali with him as a hostage and made Panah's brother Fazl Ali his na'ib ('deputy' or 'lieutenant') and ishik aghasi ('chief courtier' or 'chamberlain').
 When Fazl Ali was killed (in battle, according to Mirza Yusuf Nersesov), Panah succeeded him in his position.
 (Note: Armenian tradition holds that Panah Ali served as Nader's herald (jarchi) and was known as Jarchi Panah.
 This is also mentioned by the Indo-Armenian traveler Joseph Emin, who visited Karabakh in the 18th century and heard it from the wife of one of the Armenian meliks.)
 Following the execution of his brother Behbud Ali Bey c.
 1744, Panah Ali Khan escaped and hid from Nader Shah.
 (Note: Mirza Jamal Javanshir writes that envious people in Nader's court slandered Panah Ali to the shah, causing Panah Ali to flee for his life; he gives the date for Panah Ali's flight as 1737/38.
 According to Ahmad Bey Javanshir, Nader became angry at Panah Ali for an unspecified reason, and Panah Ali fled out of fear, remembering his brother Behbud Ali Bey, who was executed because he had looked at the shah the wrong way.)
 He is said to have found refuge in the mountains of Karabakh and with the sultan (district governor) of Qabala or, according to another source, with the "Lezgins" of Jar-Balakan, from where he carried out raids and became a popular leader.
 An Armenian tradition claims that Melik Allahghuli of Jraberd hired Panah Ali as his tax collector (darugha) and protected him from Nader Shah.
 According to Mirza Adigozal Bey, Nader Shah sent letters to the local khans ordering them to apprehend Panah Ali, but no one was able to do this.
 Meanwhile, Panah Ali's power continually grew.
 In June 1747, Nader Shah was assassinated, after which Panah Ali went to Karabakh and declared himself khan.
 He began to raid nearby regions including Ganja and Nakhchivan.
 Many of the tribes that had previously been deported from Karabakh returned and joined Panah Ali, as did his son Ibrahim Khalil.
 (Note: Mirza Jamal and Ahmad Bey suggest that Ibrahim Khalil returned prior to the death of Nader Shah.)
 He established his dominance over the Otuz-Iki and Kebirlu tribes, marrying the sister of the chief of the Kebirlu.
-In 1748, the new ruler of Persia, Adil Shah, issued a firman (decree) recognizing Panah Ali as the Khan of Karabakh.
+In 1748, the new ruler of Persia, Adel Shah, issued a firman (decree) recognizing Panah Ali as the Khan of Karabakh.